AntumMT/mod-whinny/README.md

 ### Usage:

 Wild horses can be tamed by feeding them items that they like, such as apples, carrots, wheat, & oats.
 Once the horse's appetite has been satisfied it becomes "tamed" & the player feeding it becomes the owner.
 Tamed/Owned horses can only be ridden, picked up, & killed by the owner.
-Currently, the `mobs:lasso` item is supported for picking up (plans to add more items).
+A single item can be specified using the setting `whinny.pickup_with` to pick up & place horse in inventory.
+The default is `mobs:lasso`.

 To ride tamed horsed, right-click (place action) the entity to mount it.
 Use the W/S keys for forward/reverse.
 There are two modes for steering: